harp-tech/protocol/Device.md

     axisFormat %

     section Byte
-    0         :hw_major, 0, 1
+    0         :prot_major, 0, 1
-    1         :hw_minor, 1, 2
+    1         :prot_minor, 1, 2
-    2         :hw_patch, 2, 3
+    2         :prot_patch, 2, 3
-    3         :core_major, 3, 4
+    3         :fw_major, 3, 4
-    4         :core_minor, 4, 5
+    4         :fw_minor, 4, 5
-    5         :core_patch, 5, 6
+    5         :fw_patch, 5, 6
-    6         :fw_major, 6, 7
+    6         :hw_major, 6, 7
-    7         :fw_minor, 7, 8
+    7         :hw_minor, 7, 8
-    8         :fw_patch, 8, 9
+    8         :hw_patch, 8, 9
-    9         :prot_major, 9, 10
-    10        :prot_minor, 10, 11
-    11        :sdk, 11, 12
+    9-11      :sdk_id, 9, 12
+    12-31     :interface_hash, 12, 32

     section Id
-    HARDWARE        :hardware, 0, 3
+    PROTOCOL        :protocol, 0, 3
-    CORE            :core, 3, 6
+    FIRMWARE        :firmware, 3, 6
-    FIRMWARE        :firmware, 6, 9
+    HARDWARE        :hardware, 6, 9
-    PROTOCOL        :protocol, 9, 11
-    SDK             :architecture, 11, 12
+    SDK_ID          :sdk, 9, 12
+    INTERFACE_HASH  :protocol, 12, 32

     section Default
-    -      :dr, 0, 3
+    -      :d0, 0, 3
-    -      :d7, 3, 6
+    -      :d1, 3, 6
-    -      :d6, 6, 9
+    -      :d2, 6, 9
-    -      :d6, 9, 11
-    -      :d6, 11, 12
+    -      :d3, 9, 12
+    -      :d4, 12, 32
 ```

-The bytes in this register specify the [semantic version](https://semver.org/) of each of the device components.
-Each component is versioned following the order `major`, `minor`, `patch`, except for the `PROTOCOL` version where the last byte is replaced by the `SDK` byte used to identify the core microcontroller SDK.
+The bytes in this register specify the [semantic version](https://semver.org/) of different device components.
+Each component version is made up of three bytes, following the order `major`, `minor`, `patch`.
+The register also includes a unique identifier of the core microcontroller SDK and a hash digest of the interface schema file describing the device capabilities.

+* **PROTOCOL:** The semantic version of the Harp protocol implemented by the device.

+* **FIRMWARE:** The semantic version of the device firmware application.

 * **HARDWARE:** The semantic version of the device hardware.

-* **CORE:** The semantic version of the core microcontroller SDK.
+* **SDK_ID:** The three-character code of the core microcontroller SDK used to implement the device.

-* **FIRMWARE:** The semantic version of the device firmware application.
+* **INTERFACE_HASH:** The SHA-1 hash value of the device interface schema file (`device.yml`).
+The byte-order is little-endian.

-* **PROTOCOL:** The major and minor version of the communication protocol implemented by the device.

-* **SDK:** The identifier of the core microcontroller SDK targeted by the device.

 ## Release notes: